 - The API-driven run workflow, which is more flexible but requires you to create some tooling.

 - The CLI-driven run workflow, which uses Terraform's standard CLI tools to execute runs in Terraform Cloud.

-In more abstract terms, runs can be initiated by VCS webhooks, the manual "Queue Plan" button on a workspace, the standard
+In more abstract terms, runs can be initiated by VCS webhooks, the manual "Start new run" action in the workspace actions menu, the standard

 terraform apply command (with the remote backend configured), and the Runs API (or any tool that uses that API).

 » Plans and Applies

 Terraform Cloud enforces Terraform's division between plan and apply operations.
 It always plans first, saves the plan's output, and uses that output for the apply.

 In the default configuration, Terraform Cloud waits for user approval before running an apply, but you can configure workspaces to automatically apply successful plans.
 Some plans can't be auto-applied, like plans queued by run triggers or by users without permission to apply runs for the workspace.
 (More about permissions.)